fkyprianou/deved-platform/content/blog/en/drinking-water-reminder-app-with-node-react-and-vonage-messages-api.md

 ### Vonage

 Vonage is a global cloud communications platform that enables users to make and receive phone calls, send and receive text messages, and more.
 It offers a range of services, including voice-over-IP (VoIP) and unified communications, as well as messaging, video chat, and other features.
 Vonage also provides a range of APIs and SDKs that allow developers to integrate their applications with the Vonage platform.
-You cancreate a Vonage account from [the dashboard](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&utm_medium=github&utm_campaign=PythonCodeNemesis/Python_Vonage_Reminder_App).
+You can create a Vonage account from [the dashboard](https://dashboard.nexmo.com/sign-up?utm_source=DEV_REL&utm_medium=github&utm_campaign=PythonCodeNemesis/Python_Vonage_Reminder_App).

 Enter your details and verify your mail ID: